How to Organize Your Home Business Workday

 For a schedule to work, you need to stick to it.
 So if you find you’re procrastinating a lot, it’s time to go back to reviewing your peak work times or consider hiring a virtual assistant to do the non-money-making tasks you’re avoiding.

 If you're easily distracted or overwhelmed, or you're procrastination, then it may be helpful to manage your workday using The Pomodoro Technique.
 It involves working on one task for 25 minutes without interruption (timed with a timer), taking a short break, and doing it again.
 After four of these cycles, you take a longer break and start the cycles again.
 The goal is to increase productivity and focus with a simple, uncomplicated method.

 Manage Unknowns and Interruptions

-The biggest challenge to home based business owners is dealing with distractions and managing the tasks that aren’t scheduled.
-Too often you’re interrupted by a phone call or an unforeseen issue (i.e. your website goes down), throwing your regular routine out of sync.
+The biggest challenge to home-based business owners is dealing with distractions and managing the tasks that aren’t scheduled.
+Too often you’re interrupted by a phone call or an unforeseen issue (i.e., your website goes down), throwing your regular routine out of sync.
 Another issue related to managing your tasks has to do with activities related to long-term projects, which often get pushed aside for more pressing tasks.
 To best manage activities that you haven’t planned for, you want to assess their importance and either do it, schedule it, or delegate it.

 - Do it: These are pressing issues or crises that must be dealt with.
 The challenge is in knowing if a task is so important that it automatically goes to the top of the list.
 Anything that can affect your income should be considered important.
 So if your website is down, you want to deal with it first.
 If a customer is complaining, you need to fix it fast.

-- Schedule it: For to-dos that pop up that need to be done, but not necessarily ASAP, work them into your schedule later.
+- Schedule it: For to-dos that pop up that need to be done, but not necessarily ASAP, work them into your schedule for later.

 When working on a long-term project, the best way to manage those tasks into your schedule is to: